 11 // Mosaic Rug

 This option plays on the neon and bold graphics the girls were drawn to.
-We could design some fun black and white typographic word art to inexpensively print and frame, snag that inexpensive neon sign to make up for no stripper pole, and Josie designed a super cool wallpaper we could wrap the existing bookcases in.
+We could design some fun black and white typographic word art to inexpensively print and frame, snag that inexpensive neon sign, and Josie designed a super-cool wallpaper we could wrap the existing bookcases in.

 This option relies on the girls creating the art.
 Which I LOVE!
 This wall of clipboards is budget-friendly and super cool as we can rotate an ever-changing parade of masterpieces to keep the room fresh.
 The wallpaper wrap for the bookcases would be a little less abstract in this case to ground what will certainly be some avant-garde artwork.